Police asks Tibetans for Dalai Lama tips

 "Criminal gangs are cancers on the healthy economic and social development, and gangsters are a chronic disease that severely disgusts the public," the circular reads.

 The circular listed 22 illegal activities the bureau wants people to report, three of which directly mentioned the Dalai group.
-The Dalai Lama has been in exile for decades but still hold ambition to split China's Tibet from the Chinese territory.
+The Dalai Lama has been in exile for decades but still holds the ambition to split China's Tibet from the Chinese territory.

-The circular echoes the primary task of Tibet, which is to maintain national and ethnical unity, said Wang Xiaobin, a scholar at the Beijing-based China Tibetology Research Center.
+The circular echoes the primary task of Tibet, which is to maintain national and ethnic unity, said Wang Xiaobin, a scholar at the Beijing-based China Tibetology Research Center.

 "Collusion with criminal gangs is a tactic the Dalai group uses to spreading its message of separatism.
-These kinds of gangsters were involved in the Lhasa rebellion in the 1950s and the violent accident in 2008 in Tibet," a professor who researches religious studies at Public Security University of China, surnamed Dai, told the Global Times on Sunday.
+These kinds of gangsters were involved in the Lhasa rebellion in the 1950s and the violent incident in 2008 in Tibet," a professor at Public Security University of China and also an expert in religions, surnamed Dai, told the Global Times on Sunday.

 There are groups in China that are closely connected with the Dalai group, and help each other at home and abroad.
 They challenge the Chinese government using ingenious methods and pose a huge threat to national interests, Wang told the Global Times on Sunday.